Breaking!!! Germany are out of the World Cup

 Germany lost their first game of the World Cup to Mexico but bounced back with victory against Sweden.

-Just like Italy did at South Africa 2010 FIFA World Cup, and also Spain at the 2014 FIFA World Cup in Brazil, Germany are out of the 2018 FIFA World Cup in Russia as the defending champions.
+Just like France did at the 2002 FIFA World Cup, Italy did at South Africa 2010 FIFA World Cup, and also Spain at the 2014 FIFA World Cup in Brazil, Germany were eliminated from the 2018 FIFA World Cup in Russia as the defending champions in the group stages.

+Their second group stage defeat meant Germany had a total of three points from three matches and finished behind Sweden and Mexico who had six points each.

+After the exit of one of the tournament favourites, Twitter users expressed opposing views on the development.

 The result means that Germany and South Korea both crash out of the World Cup while Sweden and Mexico progress from group F.